A Markov Process Theory for Network Growth Processes of DAG-based Blockchain Systems

-Note that the Markov process theory opens up a new venue to the study of DAG blockchain systems.
-Thus, we believe that the methodology and results developed in this paper can shed light on the DAG blockchain systems and open a series of potentially promising research.
+Note that the Markov process theory opens up a new venue to the study of DAG-based blockchain systems.
+Thus, we believe that the methodology and results developed in this paper can be applicable to deal with more general DAG-based blockchain systems and open a series of potentially promising research.
 Along these lines, we will continue our future research in the following directions:

--- Considering the DAG blockchain systems with IOTA Tangle.
-From $2$ connections to $m$ connections of the boundary tips, we observe how the multiple connections will affect the performance of the DAG blockchain system.
+-- Considering the DAG-based blockchain systems with IOTA Tangle.
+From $2$ connections to $m$ connections of the boundary tips, we observe how the multiple connections will affect the performance of the DAG-based blockchain system.

--- Setting up a block-structure Markov process for the DAG blockchain systems and develop an effective algorithm for computing the matrix-analytic solution.
-Using the stationary probability vector, we can analyze the performance of the DAG blockchain systems.
+-- Setting up a block-structure Markov process for the DAG-based blockchain systems and develop an effective algorithm for computing the matrix-analytic solution.
+Using the stationary probability vector, we can analyze the performance of the DAG-based blockchain systems.

--- Developing the fluid and diffusion approximation for analyzing the DAG blockchain systems, when there are general random factors.
+-- Developing the fluid and diffusion approximation for analyzing the DAG-based blockchain systems, when there are several general random factors.

--- Further developing stochastic optimization and dynamic control of the DAG blockchain systems, for example, Markov decision processes, stochastic game, evolutionary game and so forth.
+-- Further developing stochastic optimization and dynamic control of the DAG-based blockchain systems, for example, Markov decision processes, stochastic game, evolutionary game and so forth.